fs-blip-ctrl/MOODIFY/README.md

-# 🚀 MODIFY – Interactive Learning & Fun Platform
+# 🚀 MOODIFY – Interactive Learning & Fun Platform

 ## 📌 Description
-MODIFY is an interactive web platform that combines learning and entertainment through quizzes, games, and engaging UI experiences.
+MOODIFY is an interactive web platform that combines learning and entertainment through quizzes, games, and engaging UI experiences.
 It is built using HTML, CSS, and JavaScript and showcases multiple mini-projects integrated into a single application.

 ---